octoml/demo-design-system/README.md

 **Semantic Release** Automated versioning and releasing

+- The CI will build all styles before releasing.
 - Create a Pull Request (PR) with Conventional Commit messages.
 - PR approval triggers an automatic version release.
 - Release notes are generated from commit messages.